OctopusDeploy/blog/blog/2024-08/kubernetes-worker/index.md

 Many aspects of the worker can be configured via its `Values`.
 Fopr now, these customisations must be performed via the command line using a Helm upgrade command (or setting them manually during initial install).

-The full list of customisations are documented in the `Readme.md` of the [helm chart](https://hub.docker.com/r/octopusdeploy/kubernetes-agent).
+The full list of customizations are documented in the `Readme.md` of the [helm chart](https://hub.docker.com/r/octopusdeploy/kubernetes-agent).

 ## Easy ways to try it out!
 The Kubernetes Worker has been proven to work in a variety of clusters - if it's something you'd like to try, we recommend using